All About Psychoeducational Assessments

-Psychoeducational assessments evaluate an individual’s cognitive and academic abilities across important areas related to learning.
-Testing can be completed with children, youth, and adults to better understand their learning style, mental health symptoms, and adaptive skills.
+Testing can be completed with individuals between the approximate ages of 6-60 to better understand their learning style, mental health symptoms, and adaptive skills.
 The results are used to further develop supportive coping strategies and school accommodations (e.g., Individual Education Plan) as needed to help an individual with their personal goals.
-At Archways Centre for CBT we assess individuals between the approximate ages of 6-60.

 - Difficulties with academic performance